tk-notes/lucas-meier-blog/content/posts/2021/04/constant-time-big-numbers-introduction/index.md

 fruit left in terms of obvious performance improvements.
 Comparing against Go's standard library, we've gotten performance down from 260x slower, all the way to only 4x slower (comparing exponentiation with a ~3000 bit modulus).
-This is actually relatively good, because constant-time exponentiation is theoretically 2x slower, assuming multiplication is just as fast.
+This is actually relatively good, because constant-time exponentiation is theoretically 2x slower (without windowing), assuming multiplication is just as fast.

 ## The basic API approach